While calculating the actual business worth, you must have gone through the term Fixed Assets, and now, you must be intrigued about this term!

 The salvage value denotes the value of the asset, which is estimated when it is broken down as well as it is sold to the party in parts.
 There might be some cases where the asset becomes a bit obsolete, and there is no particular market for it.
 Then the asset has to be disposed of without any particular payment as well.

-Classification of the fixed assets can be done into two different categories, and we are going to explain it to you right here so that you can have a better idea of the concept that we are trying to show you right here.
+Classification can be done into two different categories, and we are going to explain it to you right here so that you can have a better idea of the concept that we are trying to show you right here.

 #1.
 Tangible Assets